 Asif Suria is an entrepreneur and investor with a focus on event driven strategies including merger arbitrage and insider trading.
 He publishes a weekly post that includes the latest mergers and highlights the largest spreads.
 He also publishes a weekly post that highlights the top 5 insider purchases and sales of the week.
 Asif is also one of the earliest contributors at Seeking Alpha and has been regularly contributing content since 2005.

-Academic background in Applied Mathematics.
+Academic background in Applied Mathematics and Operations Research.
 Participant in high technology including computing and networking as a Member of Technical Staff, algorithm designer and Product Manager.
-Pursuing original interests in Health Care and Health Care Systems by doing coursework and research in Public Health, Pharmaceutical Economics, Integrated Medicine and Neurobiology.
-Currently focused on research, analysis and writing on topics involving Long Term Care, Mobile Health and Big Data's impact.
-Convergence of these topics is likely to be fascinating, frustrating, complicated, full of investment opportunities and really meaningful to people's health and well-being.
+Pursued interests in Health Care by doing coursework and research in Public Health, Pharmaceutical Economics, Integrated Medicine and Neurobiology.
+Currently focused on research, analysis and writing on status and evolution of Health Insurance.
+Lifelong learner and teacher - always looking for new opportunities to teach and to be taught.

 Jonathan co-founded Booth-Laird Enterprises, LLC in 2007 and serves as the company’s chief executive officer.
 He is primarily responsible for structuring and overseeing the company’s vision of wealth creation via value-decision making, setting an appropriate culture, and overseeing the company’s investments.